 All defects need to be recorded or written in a notepad.
 Defects must be assigned to developers for fixing.
 For each valid defect, corresponding test cases must be written & must be added to planned test cases.

 These Defect findings should be made as lesson learned and these should be reflected in our next system while we are planning for test cases.

 The advantage of Ad-hoc testing is to check for the completeness of testing and find more defects than planned testing.
 The defect catching test cases are added as additional test cases to the planned test cases.

-Ad-hoc Testing saves lot of time as it doesn't require elaborate test planning , documentation and test case design.
+In Software Engineering, Ad-hoc Testing saves lot of time as it doesn’t require elaborate test planning , documentation and Test Case design.